MicrosoftDocs/win32/desktop-src/WmiSdk/defining-a-registry-class-with-qualifiers.md

 ---
-Description: The classes used to hold registry data are defined with several standard qualifiers. ms.assetid: d4786880-6c50-4e36-9a16-47de430e77a9 ms.tgt_platform: multiple
+description: The classes used to hold registry data are defined with several standard qualifiers. ms.assetid: d4786880-6c50-4e36-9a16-47de430e77a9 ms.tgt_platform: multiple
 title: Defining a Registry Class With Qualifiers